Swastik1993/Swastik1993.github.io/_posts/2018-09-09-bridge-i2i-interview-experience.markdown

 Female | 51% | 49%
 Elderly | 44% | 40%
 New entrants | 34% | 42%
+Urban families | 42% | 39%
+Suburban families | 34% | 40%

+There were about 15 to 20 such rows and I don't remember all the sections and percentage values.

 Based on the given data the questions were:-
 * Who stands at a better position to win the election?
 * What are the key differences between the previos election and this election?
 * What can Reid do to be confident or make sure that he has the upper hand in the election?

+Out of the 108 candidates only 30 or 40 were selected for the final round.

+### Round 3 - Personal Interview + HR